Mothering In A Crisis

 We have so much on our plate as mothers, that it's important to know how to draw the line when our plate gets too full.
 Climate work is important, but even with an urgent issue like this, we need to know when to stop.
 Look for the signs that you are not looking after yourself, and take a break for a while.
 Common signs are: feeling anxious and constantly on edge; not sleeping well; getting sick and rundown; or feeling grumpy and angry with everyone, even your loved ones.

 The best way to get active is with other people in your community who ‘get’ you.
 Even one or two other mums or dads you can get active with will help you to feel less alone and more supported and powerful.
 If you can’t find local friends to do this with, you can connect with our community on Facebook right now.
 Or meet your local action group here.

 We mothers do so much - for our families, at work, in our community.
 Yet we often beat ourselves up for not doing enough or not doing it all well enough.
 If you’re loving your kids: you’re doing a great job!
 If you’re doing something for the wider world: you’re doing a great job!
 Take a moment to give yourself a hug and drop those impossible expectations.

 On the other hand, if you feel paralysed by the climate issue, it’s better for your mental health to do something.
 This counters anxiety and anger because you’re turning that energy into useful action, rather than worry.
 So next time you feel your climate anxiety rising, sign a petition, email your local MP or join a webinar.
-You can message all your candidates right now, in under 2 minutes.

 We have a lot to deal with.
 But if we are to be a secure and positive presence for our kids and community, and if we are to be happy in our own lives, we need to work out how to be resilient in the face of the climate crisis.